-A personal boundary is a rule that YOU SAY cannot be broken without consequence.
+Setting personal boundaries in abusive relationships lets the abuse victim see how rampant the abuse has become.
+When it becomes clear that the abuser disrespects your boundaries–repeatedly–the relationship becomes more tiresome and the abuse more obvious, increasing the chance that you will find a way to leave.
+A personal boundary is a rule that you day cannot be broken without consequence.
 Consequences for breaking your personal boundaries are not punishments for the person breaking them.
 The consequence involves you doing something good for yourself right away.

 The consequence of someone violating that boundary is as follows:

-Notice that the consequence for the abuse does not involve me saying, “You are ……!
-You make me feel…!”
+Notice that the consequence for abuse does not include statements like “You are_______!
+You make me feel______!”

 - Saying “You are…!” labels and defines the person, and we abuse victims KNOW how unfair and miserable it is to be labeled – so don’t do it to someone else, no matter how nasty they are.